History of Montana Captive Laws

 The procedures listed below should be followed to incorporate a captive insurer in Montana and to apply for a Certificate of Authority from the Montana Commissioner of Securities and Insurance:

 - Prepare the documents needed for the application for Certificate of Authority.
-(See the captive application for a list of items.)

 - Submit the application to the commissioner for review.
 Include a $200 application fee and a $300 license fee.